-There is so much to learn when you are ten years old, and there is no man in the house with whom you can share your thoughts, can learn about the world, can learn, most of all, about girls.
+There is so much to learn when you are ten years old and there is no man in the house with whom you can share your thoughts, to learn about the world, to learn, most of all, about girls.
 Haskin Flagg had his grandfather to talk to of course, and after his two weeks at summer camp in Forest Park, they would sometimes go blueberry picking together.
 However, his grandfather wasn't much for conversation, and Haskin never felt comfortable opening up to him.
 There was also his brothers Walter and Robert, but they were younger than him and no help.

 Gathering up what was left of the picnic, Haskin's mom, with the three kids in tow, walked out to Sumner Avenue to take the trolley home.
 The stop was in front of Alden's Ice Cream and Haskin was tempted to ask his mother to buy them some, but knew this was not the time.
 Later, as he overheard his mother recounting what had happened to a neighbor, he heard the neighbor say, "The only family that man has is in a bottle."

-Each Sunday during the summer of 1936, Haskin watched the German family across the street all pile into their beat up 1927 Essex, which their oldest son left behind when he enlisted into the Civilian Conservation Corps.
+Each Sunday during that summer, Haskin watched the German family across the street all pile into their beat up 1927 Essex, which their oldest son left behind when he enlisted into the Civilian Conservation Corps.
 The whole family would go for a ride, with Mrs. Schultz smiling in the passenger seat, Mr. Schultz driving and their children, two girls and a boy all onboard.
 They were usually gone for several hours.
 Haskin always wondered where they went on their drives, and what they did.

 Haskin went to school with Clause Schultz, the boy.
-He might have asked Clause if he could go with them sometime, but he knew he should be invited.
-Secretly, Haskin envied the Schultz family, not just because of their Sunday drives, but for their closeness as a family, always going out and doing things together.
+He was tempted to ask Clause if he could go with them sometime, but he knew he should be invited.
+Secretly, Haskin envied the Schultz family, not just because of their Sunday drives, but for their closeness, always going out and doing things together.
 One Sunday, late in August, Haskin was sitting on his front porch in the big green chair, when he saw the Schultz family gathering around the old Essex, waiting for Mr. Schultz to come out and unlock the car.
 Clause looked across the old iron fence and noticed Haskin.
 "Hey," he shouted, "whatcha doin'?"

 "Oh, nothing," Haskin replied.